 If you’re planning a trip to Amsterdam and still haven’t booked your hotel, use this link.

 Information for visiting Our Lord in the Attic

 - Location: Oudezijds Voorburgwal 38.
 Five minutes’ walk from Amsterdam Central train station.

 - Fee (including audio tour): Adults €12.50 (about $14); Children €6.00 (about $7).
 Book your tickets here.

 If you are going to visit several museums and attractions on your trip to Amsterdam, it might be worth your while to buy the I AMsterdam City Card.
 It includes admission to a whole list of museums, sights and entertainment in and outside of Amsterdam, plus a canal boat trip and unlimited public transportation.

 Please share this article on social media!
-The images below are formatted for Pinterest.
+The image below is formatted for Pinterest.